yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_alb_load_balancer.html.markdown

 * `http_router_id` - HTTP router id.

+* `rewrite_request_id` - When unset, will preserve the incoming x-request-id header, otherwise would rewrite it with a new value.

 * `http2_options` - If set, will enable HTTP2 protocol for the handler.
 The structure is documented below.

 * `allow_http10` - If set, will enable only HTTP1 protocol with HTTP1.0 support.